photo credit: Sandy Noto

-L'Patron has expanded from a pure takeout and counter operation to a slightly larger hole-in-the-wall with enough tables to sit at while you eat tacos and drink the beers you brought along.
-It's not winning any design awards with bright orange and green walls plus a raggedy look, but aesthetics aren't really L'Patron's forte.
+L’Patron in Logan Square is a BYOB Mexican spot that has expanded from a takeout operation to a slightly larger counter-service spot with enough tables to sit at while you eat tacos and drink the beers you brought along.

 L’Patron’s tacos are what keep us interested.
 Carne asada is our favorite, but we still like to get a mix.
 The al pastor, pollo adobado, and lomo encebollado are our favorite meats, but the fish and veggie tacos are tasty too.
 Give the poblano rajas or the pescado tacos a try.